Trav1slaflame/NUS-ME5001-Project_Robot-Grasp-Detection--Fully-Convolutional-Networks/README.md

 # README

-# **"Real-Time Grasp Detection Using Convolutional Neural Networks" Reproduce**
+# NUS-ME5001-Project_Robot-Grasp-Detection--Fully-Convolutional-Networks

-(The model is uploaded but you can train better yourself if you have the time and the machine or if you are learning **PyTorch/ML**.
-Please bear in mind that you need to read and adapt to your needs some parts of the code.
+(Please bear in mind that you need to read and adapt to your needs some parts of the code.
 Feel free to open an issue if you need help.
 I will try to update README and comment on the code.)

-This implementation is mainly based on the algorithm from Joseph Redmon and Anelia Angelova described in https://arxiv.org/abs/1412.3128.
+This implementation is modified mainly based on the algorithm from Douglas Morrison, Peter Corke, and Jürgen Leitner described in [https://arxiv.org/abs/1412.3128](https://arxiv.org/abs/1804.05172).

-The method uses an RGB image to find a single grasp.
-A deep convolutional neural network is applied to an image of an object and as a result, one gets the coordinates, dimensions, and orientation of one possible grasp.
+In this repo, we explore more about the application of fully convolutional networks in robotic grasp detection.
+This kind of method tries to solve the robotic grasp problem utilizing some ideas from segmentation tasks and can predict pixel-level robotic grasp candidates for objects.
+By using this method, we can predict multiple grasp candidates for a single object and can make grasp predictions for multiple objects simultaneously.

 The images used to train the network model are from **[Cornell Grasping Dataset](https://www.kaggle.com/oneoneliu/cornell-grasp)**.